ChainSafe/forest/docs/docs/users/reports/node_comparison/index.md

 ## Performance

-For a comparable RPC workload, Forest served requests at lower latency while using less CPU and memory than Lotus, and it exports a snapshot significantly faster and with lower hardware requirements.
+For a comparable RPC workload, Forest serves requests at lower latency while using less CPU and memory than Lotus, and it exports snapshots significantly faster and with lower hardware requirements.
 See the [RPC Performance Comparison](./rpc_comparison.md) and [Snapshot Generation Comparison](./snapshot_comparison.md) for the full figures and methodology.